nautobot/nautobot-app-netbox-importer/docs/dev/contributing.md

 # Contributing to the App

-Most of the internal logic of this plugin is based on the [DiffSync](https://github.com/networktocode/diffsync) library, which in turn is built atop [Pydantic](https://github.com/samuelcolvin/pydantic/).
+!!! warning "Developer Note - Remove Me!"

-A basic understanding of these two libraries will be helpful to those wishing to contribute to this project.
+    Information on how to contribute fixes, functionality, or documentation changes back to the project.

 The project is packaged with a light [development environment](dev_environment.md) based on `docker-compose` to help with the local development of the project and to run tests.